ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 * Open the Virtual Media Tab
 * Complete the CD-ROM Image connection details.
   *
-    * Share host = The IP Address of the NAS Storage.
+    * Share host = The IP address of the NAS Storage.
 You can find this value pinging your NAS storage server name.
 For example, `ping nas501.service.softlayer.com`
-    * Share Name = The Username of the NAS storage
+    * Share name = username of the NAS storage
-    * Path to image = The name of the ISO file, in the following format:
+    * Path to image = name of the ISO file, in the following format:
-          \NASusername\isoname.iso (i.e. \SLN123456\centos6.iso)
+          \NASusername\isoname.iso (example: \SLN123456\centos6.iso)
     * User = The user name of the NAS storage
     * Password = The Password for the NAS storage
-* Reboot the server
+* Restart the server
 * Open KVM Console view
-* Follow system prompts to Boot the BOOTABLE ISO
+* Follow system prompts to _Boot the BOOTABLE ISO_
 * Install OS
 * Unmount the Virtual Media
 * Restart Server